 Qualifications: Technician or higher class FCC license, and full ARRL membership.
-SECs must complete EmComm I, II and III and ICS-100, 200, 300 and 400 and IS-700 and 800.
+SECs must complete training as listed in the Wisconsin ARES/RACES Standardized Training Plan ICS-100, 200, 300 and 400 and IS-700 and 800.

 Requirements: Full ARRL membership, Technician class license or higher.